sammieatkins/accessibility-course/accessibility-course/src/content/lessons/08_assistive-technology/instruction.md

 ## Assistive Tech: Not Just for the Web

 While this course focuses on web-based tools, it’s worth noting that assistive technology isn’t limited to screen readers or switch devices.
-Broadly speaking, assistive tech is **anything that helps someone with a disability navigate the world more effectively**—and that includes tools far outside the browser.
+Broadly speaking, assistive tech is anything that helps someone with a disability navigate the world more effectively—and that includes tools far outside the browser.

-Some examples:
+Examples:

 - A calendar app that helps someone with ADHD stay organized
 - Dictation software that lets someone write using their voice
 - Custom key mapping for users with limited mobility
 - Color overlays or screen filters for users with dyslexia or visual stress

-You might even use some of these tools yourself—and yes, that still counts.
-Assistive technology isn’t about the label.
-It’s about reducing friction and increasing access.

-## Getting Ready to Test

-You don’t need to master every type of assistive tech—but you should get familiar enough to know how to try it.
-Even the basics can go a long way.
-In the next few lessons, we’ll walk through how to start testing your site with keyboard nav, screen readers, zoom, and more.

 ## Final Thoughts

 Assistive technology isn’t fringe or niche—it’s _how people use the web_.
 If your code only works on your device, with your setup, and your habits, it’s not truly working.

 You don’t need to be an expert in every tool.
 But knowing what’s out there—and how your code interacts with it—is what separates good developers from great ones.
-You’re building for real people.
-Let’s make sure they can actually use what you build.